jesnell1999/idat/desarrollo-frontend/o13-http-middleware/README.md

     .max(15)
     .required()
     .messages({
-      'array.min': 'At least 1 ingredient is required', 'array.max': 'Cannot have more than 15 ingredients', 'any.required': 'Ingredients are required'
+      'array.min': 'At least 1 ingredient is required 🥕',
+      'array.max': 'Cannot have more than 15 ingredients 🛑',
+      'any.required': 'Ingredients are required 🧄'
     }),

   isSpicy: Joi.boolean()
     .required()
     .messages({
-      'any.required': 'Spicy status is required'
+      'any.required': 'Spicy status is required 🌶️'
     }),

   price: Joi.number()